10 years on: Cancer Research UK Anniversary Awards

 Delegates nominated people in three categories, with a fourth – the Dark Horse Award – being chosen by Cancer Research UK.

-Further details about the nomination and voting process, and the winners of the awards are below.
+The winners of the awards are below.

 This individual has spent the early part of their career accelerating early diagnosis research and/or evidence and has been consistently adding value to the early diagnosis research agenda.
 They are innovative, creative, curious and always pushing boundaries.